oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

     - This has positive knock-on effect on employment, and growth
   - Eventually some factor will cause sales to fail to meet expectations, and inventories decline
     - When inventory peaks, growth slows as business try to sell off their inventory
-    - When invetory hits a trough, growth spikes as businesses add to their stock
+    - When inventory hits a trough, growth spikes as businesses add to their stock
+  - More recently, the rise of **just-in-time** manufacturing has more generally reduced inventory-sales ratios, and so this should be factored in when analysing longer periods of historical data

 ## 16.F: Discuss the effects that the phases of the business cycle have on short-term and long-term capital market returns